mathkimchi/singularity/README.md

           - ex: their file permissions
         - subapp specific settings
       - NOTE: subapps and their settings are extended to subprojects unless specified otherwise
-  - meta files for each subapp that requests it
+  - owned files called property for each subapp that requests it
 - every subapp has:
   - subapp id
   - the runnable